ovh/docs/pages/bare_metal_cloud/dedicated_servers/changing-admin-password-on-windows/guide.en-gb.md

 > [!warning]
 >
-> This is not compatible with the `Windows customer rescue system` boot mode.
+> This guide is not compatible with the `Windows customer rescue system` boot mode.
-> Follow [this guide](/pages/bare_metal_cloud/dedicated_servers/rcw-changing-admin-password-on-windows/guide.en-gb.md) if you are using the `Windows customer rescue system`.
+> Read [this guide](/pages/bare_metal_cloud/dedicated_servers/rcw-changing-admin-password-on-windows/) if you are using the `Windows customer rescue system` boot mode.
 >

 ## Requirements